ReliQuery/hyper-mcp/templates/plugins/README.md

 To add a template for another language:

 1. Create a new directory: `templates/plugins/your-language/`
-2. Set up the build system for compiling to `wasm32-wasip1`
+2. Set up the build system for compiling to WebAssembly
 3. Create a `Dockerfile` for building OCI container images
-4. Add a comprehensive `README.md` following the pattern from `rust/README.md`
+4. Add a comprehensive `README.md` following the pattern from existing templates
 5. Include example implementations of key handlers
+6. Convert all MCP protocol types from the Rust `types.rs` to your language
-6. Submit as a contribution to hyper-mcp
+7. Submit as a contribution to hyper-mcp

 ## Support